-So, it is very easy to maintain.
+It is very easy to maintain.

 If you are sensitive to mold and mildew, then this is a great flooring option for you.

-4. This type of wood is distinctively beautiful.
+4. Acacia wood is distinctively beautiful

-Acacia’s grain patterns are unique with colors ranging from golden tans, deep dark browns, lighter shades of brown, and even some off-white color.
+Acacia’s grain patterns are unique, with colors ranging from golden tans, deep dark browns, lighter shades of brown, and even some off-white color.

-Acacia grows quickly.
-So, it is a very sustainable wood to use as flooring.
+Acacia grows quickly, so it is a very sustainable option to use as flooring.
 Plus, acacia harvesting is well-managed in most areas.

-7. Enhances any room design.
+7. Enhances any room design

 Hand-scraped acacia helps create a shabby-chic or rustic look, while smoother wide planks are well-suited for elegant rooms.

-Acacia Wood Flooring Cons
+Cons of Acacia Wood

 Acacia has many great features, but they don’t come isn’t cheap.
 It is less expensive than other exotic hardwoods, but it generally costs more than native species and other flooring options.